 You also need a ductwork system that is compatible with multiple zones.
 These systems are appropriately designed with the right size, length, and configuration of ducts.
 They also have custom damper control, so that when your furnace switches on, the warm or cool air goes where it’s needed.

 You don’t need multiple furnaces and air conditioners to power your system, but you do need one that’s zoning compatible.
-Also, not all thermostats work with zoning systems, and they all have different numbers of zones they control.
+Also, not all thermostats work with multi zone hvac systems, and they all have different numbers of zones they control.

 When Should I Install a Zoning System?

 The ideal time is when you’re building a new house or if you’re doing major renovations.
-Your ductwork will need to be retrofitted or replaced, depending on its existing quality.
+Your ductwork will need to be retrofitted or replaced, depending on its existing indoor air quality.

 The short answer is yes.

 - A study done by the University of Virginia (see page 10) shows that homeowners who installed zoning systems saved an average of 20.5% – some saved more.
 Because Toronto is colder, we generally save more.

 - Natural Resources Canada found that 95% of homeowners found zoning to be effective (see page 4).

 We can’t give you an exact dollar value for how much you’ll save, as that will depend on how efficient your HVAC system was before, and the current price of natural gas.